Winterberry Beanie – unisex hat

 We could not have the hat without doing a matching scarf pattern for this one.

-Until 31st October you can get the matching scarf pattern for only £1.50 .
-No code required.
-Part of all sales of this will go to a local charity!
-Just click the appropriate button below and add it to your basket!
+Until 27th June you can get the matching scarf pattern for only £1.50.
+Just click the appropriate button below and add it to your basket then use code BERRIES1